nafna-f/duo-divas/planning.md

 - Explain "ap_preferences.csv" to me.
 Specifically, why does a student have multi-line entries if all their rankings are to be on one line?
 Also, does the things in parenthesis "(must rank AP Physical Sci in other section)" matter to us?

-- What does "ZZNOAP{NAME}" mean?
-What about "ZQAP{NAME}"?
+- ~~What does "ZZNOAP{NAME}" mean?
+What about "ZQAP{NAME}"?~~

-- We did some research, and the Talos site has "Active Courses" and "Courses".
-What is the difference, and do we care about either?
+- ~~We did some research, and the Talos site has "Active Courses" and "Courses".
+What is the difference, and do we care about either?~~

-- There's a lot of codes that aren't courses, such as ZZNOAP{NAME} and ZQAP{NAME}.
+- ~~There's a lot of codes that aren't courses, such as ZZNOAP{NAME} and ZQAP{NAME}.
 This is not highlighted in ap_courses.csv.
-Is there an easier way we can access this without having to read 1.1k entries on Talos?
+Is there an easier way we can access this without having to read 1.1k entries on Talos?~~

+- These questions are not significant to us, for now.
+When they are, we will provide the appropriate answers.

 ## Ideas / Plans: